 Midwives and doulas have been working together for centuries.
-Historically, a doula was a women from the community who attended births and helped out in non-medical ways.
-Today working together we can provide women and their partners with optimal labour support.
+Historically, a doula was a woman from the community who attended births and helped out in non-medical ways.
+Today working together we can provide women and their partners with optimal support.

-A doula often joins you in early labour before your midwife arrives.
-Early labour can take some time and many parents are often surprised on how much time they spend by themselves before it’s time to see their midwife.
-Your doula is available for you when you feel you want more support so you aren’t labouring alone and can help you to interpret when it’s time to call the midwife or go to the hospital, what your midwife might want to know when you speak with her and offer breaks and support to partners.
+A doula often joins you in early before your midwife arrives.
+Early can take some time and many parents are often much time they spend by themselves before it’s time to see their midwife.
+Your doula is available for you when you feel you want more support so you aren’t alone and can help you to interpret when it’s time to call the midwife or go to the hospital, what your midwife might want to know when you speak with her and offer breaks and support to partners.